 Anyway, back to the folding.
 If you follow Marie Kondo’s folding method, you can fit three times as many t-shirts in a drawer and twice as many sweaters.
 And your socks will be a thing of beauty, all standing on edge.

 I think the socks are my favourite part.
-I know, sick huh.
-Most of us ball up our socks so that we can find the pairs.
+I know, sick, huh?
+Most of us ball up our socks to find the pairs.
 Here’s what Marie says about that, “Look at them carefully.
 This should be a time for them to rest.
 Do you really think they can get any rest like that?”

-This is a philosophy that she carries to all your belongings by suggesting you treat everything you own with respect.
+She carries this philosophy to all your belongings by suggesting you treat everything you own with respect.
 Now that I also love.

-I can never understand why so many of us have drawers, closets and garages piled high with stuff that is wrinkled, scratched and broken.
-Yet you tell me those items are all important to you and you can’t let them go.
-I question whether that makes any sense when you are not taking the time to “respect” and take care of your stuff.
-Much better to pass it all along to someone who will do that and perhaps change your life in the process.
+I could never understand why so many of us have drawers, closets, and garages piled high with stuff that is wrinkled, scratched and broken.
+Yet people tell me those items are all important to them, and they can’t let it go.
+I question whether that makes sense when you are not taking the time to respect and take care of your stuff.
+It is much better to pass it along to someone who will care for and respect it, and use magical organizing to change your life in the process.